software-students-fall2022/specification-exercise-team-2/README.md

 ## User Requirements

-1. As a user (new), I want to create an account so that I am registered to use the app.
+1. As a college student, I want to be able to keep up with my friends from home so that we can update each other on our achievements and support each other, without the pressure to message each other all the time.
-2. As a user, I want to log in, so that I can start using the app.
+2. As a grandmother who has many of our old family photos, I want a centralized area where I can share the memories I have collected over the years, and fill in the gaps with the other memories that my family has collected.
-3. As a user, I want to edit my profile so that my friends can find me easier.
+3. As an older brother, I want to be able to see how my younger sister is doing in a more safe environment where she will not be exposed to the usual side effects of social media.
-4. As a user (student), I want to create a portfolio group so that I can document work throughout the semester.
+4. As an organized college student, I want to be able to create channels for my project and be able to leave my opinions on what my group members add, so that similar media is easy to find and our opinions can be taken into account.
-5. As a user (mother), I want to create a group with family members so that we can store memories.
+5. As a college student who is part of messaging apps, I want an app that is more focused on sharing media so that I can keep them organized and all in one easily accessible place, while separating them by my friend groups.
-6. As a user, I want to search through my groups easily so that I dont waste time to upload.
+6. As a daughter whose parents are not the most tech savvy, I want to be able to invite my older family members to a platform where they can focus only on uploading photos and media, and easily see the media that I want them to have.
-7. As a user, I want to comment in a thread so that I can share my opinion and converse with group members.
+7. As a college student who is not too fond of social media, I want a space that feels more private without the noise from other peoples posts and opinions.
-8. As a user, I want to create a new channel in a group so that everything is organized and easy to find.
+8. As a person who is part of very different social groups, I want to be able to decide which groups can share our photos publicly and which groups I want to be private.
-9. As a user, I want to control the group settings so that the group is public to the world.
+9. As a college student who does not have much storage on my phone, I want a cloud-like place where I can keep all my media that my loved ones share with me.
-10. As a user (student), I want to leave a group so that I can join another for the next project.
+10. As a family member, I want to be able to let my family know my thoughts about the images they collect.

 ## Activity Diagrams